Cultivating Core Values for Self-Awareness, College Programs & Career Paths

 24. Leadership

-your future.
-Mindfully considering new values will best serve you during the college application process and especially through future life transitions.
-If this is the first time you've felt uncertain, like you're feeling your way in the dark, please know that you are not alone; it's all part of the process of growing up.
+Knowing your core values is a highly personal process.
+It is tied to your life experiences, relationships, and aspirations.
+Consider which values align with how you hope to design your future.
+Practicing different values will serve you well during the college application process and through future life transitions.
+If this is the first time you feel uncertain, like you’re feeling your way in the dark, please know that you are not alone.
+It’s all part of growing up.

 Think about nurturing your best self: